lukovnikov/ClusterMark/README.md

 3. `source activate .venv/bin/python`

 Follow installation instructions in `1d-tokenizer` to setup the environment for this generator:

 `pip install -r requirements.txt`

 The RAR-XL checkpoint as well as the VAE (maskgit-vqgan-imagenet-f16-256.bin) are downloaded automatically when you first run the generation script and placed in `ckpts`.

 ### Step 3: setup `wartermarks` in the generator's environment:
-While in the generator's environment, install the shared project (wartermarks) `cd ../clustermark_wartermarks`
+While in the generator's environment, install the shared project (wartermarks):

+`cd ../clustermark_wartermarks`

 `pip install -e .`

 ## Generating (watermarked) images